cleargoaldigital/signup-form/README.md

 # signup-page

-This is a sign signup page project by the Odin Project - a free online web development training platform.
+This is a signup page project by the Odin Project - a free online web development training platform.